Measuring elapsed time with Ruby

 Over the weekend I was working on a side project and I found myself needing to improve the speed of certain methods, so looked up some ways to measure time in Ruby for this purpose.

-Several posts gave the obvious answer - set a start_time variable at start, set an end_time variable at end and calculate the difference.
+variable at end and calculate the difference.
 Easy.
 But not necessarily the best answer.

-The problem with that approach, which Luca Guidi in this blog post nicely spells out, is that Time.now gets the current time from the system, but the system is not meant for measuring duration.
+The problem with that approach, which Luca Guidi in this blog post nicely spells out, is that Time.now

 The reason for this is that system time is constantly re-syncing and adjusting its time to stay the correct clock time, which means that the system time can change both forward and backwards if it becomes out of sync and needs to correct itself.
 That means that system time is not an accurate method for measuring elapsed time.
 Especially when it comes to measuring elapsed time in small units of time like milliseconds.